 All of these result in a reduction of the overall administration costs of workplace ill health and a corresponding increase in the health and well-being of staff whilst at work.

-Managers and employees are required to work in partnership with Occupational Health to aim for high standards of workplace health and achieve the benefits of health improvement.
+Managers and employees are required to work in partnership with Occupational Health & Safety to aim for high standards of workplace health and achieve the benefits of good health.